-Currently, our patent portfolio related to FTX-6058 includes two issued U.S. patents directed to composition of matter that is expected to expire in 2040, two U.S. non-provisional applications and related pending patent applications in Canada and Mexico, Europe, Africa, Australia and New Zealand, South America, and Asia that, if issued, are expected to expire between 2039 and 2040.
-We also own three pending PCT applications and two pending U.S. provisional applications directed to FTX-6058 methods of use and formulations, that, if resulting in issued patents, would be expected to expire between 2042 and 2043.
+Currently, our patent portfolio related to pociredir includes two issued U.S. patents directed to composition of matter that is expected to expire in 2040, one U.S. non-provisional application and related pending patent applications in Canada and Mexico, Europe, Africa, Australia and New Zealand, South America, and Asia that, if issued, are expected to expire between 2039 and 2040.
+We also own three U.S. non-provisional applications and related patent applications pending in Europe directed to solid forms and methods of using pociredir and one pending PCT application directed to pociredir methods of use and formulations, that, if resulting in issued patents, would be expected to expire between 2042 and 2043.